Who drives internal innovation?

 It’s clear from these examples that internal innovation isn’t just for R&D departments or big ideas.
 Innovation concerns day-to-day activities and everyday ideas big or small.

-That’s why the Powell Software Ideation Hub was built on four pillars:
+That’s why the Powell Software Ideation Hub was built on four pillars to help you build a strong innovation strategy:

 - Inclusivity – Innovation cannot be limited to only a few employees